nhsengland/virtual-wards-draft-standards/2_Architecture.md

 1. Patient data is captured by remote monitoring devices*
 2. Data is uploaded to the remote monitoring platform*
-3. The Virtual Ward clinical monitors the data during the patient's time on the Virtual Ward.
-When the patient is discharged from the Virtual Ward, a clinician will trigger a process to create the Supplementary RM Data payload.
+3. The virtual ward clinician monitors the data during the patient's time on the virtual ward.
+When the patient is discharged from the virtual ward, a clinician will trigger a process to create the Supplementary RM Data payload.
 4. The Supplementary RM Data is sent from the remote monitoring platform to the destination clinical system.
-5. The Supplementary RM Data is available to be viewed by other clinicians caring for the patient, outside of the Virtual Ward.
+5. The Supplementary RM Data is available to be viewed by other clinicians caring for the patient, outside of the virtual ward.

 *\*Note that points 1 & 2 are only included to provide context.
 Data sharing from remote monitoring devices is out of scope for these standards*